quiet-rain-ky/rain-interface-tools/en/README.md

                     pathParams: "" // This return value resets the pathParams parameter }
             },
+            /**
-            // The interfaceData() function is used to filter the response data, whether it is buttJoint() manually or autoButtJoint() automatically (that is, the response data filtering operation is normal). interfaceData(data, operandObj) { // The object that the data server responds to, operandObj is the operation object that needs to assemble data during automatic docking.
+             * The interfaceData() function is used to filter the response data, whether it is buttJoint() manually or autoButtJoint() automatically (that is, the response data filtering operation is normal)
+             * @param data | Object explain: data contains paramsObj body parameters and pathParams path parameters.
+You can directly modify the reference data of attributes in the data object to modify request parameters
+             * @param rbjObj An instance of the current rbj object
+             * @param operandObj | Object explain: operandObj Indicates the operation object for which data is to be assembled during automatic interconnection.
+The value is null for non-automatic interconnection
+             */
+            interfaceData(data, rbjObj, operandObj) { // The object that the data server responds to, operandObj is the operation object that needs to assemble data during automatic docking.
 This value is null when it is not automatic docking.
 Note: this function can only be used when the interface is docked, or fake data It can also be used in the mode, but this data has no data in the false data mode
                 // Data docking operation, what data is returned, the data in the component will receive what data
                 // return {}
                 // Note: This function only has the function of modifying the response data, not the function of intercepting the response